ninstar/Rich-Presence-U/README.md

 <img src="https://i.imgur.com/g9yGpnY.png" alt="User interface" width="100%">

-> **Note:** Automatic activity setup is not supported at the momento, this is due to Nintendo not providing an open alternative for apps to communicate with their services.
+> **Note:** Automatic activity setup is not supported at the moment, this is due to Nintendo not providing an open alternative for apps to communicate with their services.

 [<p align="center"><img src="https://static.itch.io/images/badge-color.svg?sanitize=true" alt="AVAILABLE ON itch.io" width="40%"></p>][download]